 Our personal injury solicitors advised a client on their cycling injury claim after being in a collision with a car.

 Our client was cycling down the road when the Defendant, travelling in the opposite direction, turned right across our client’s path and caused a collision.
 As a result, our client was knocked unconscious and injured.
 He dislocated his left shoulder, fractured his left knee and sustained a cut above his eyebrow which left a small scar.

 Our client’s leg was protected in a straight leg brace and he was given a sling for his arm.
 He was admitted to hospital overnight for observations and a CT scan of his head, fortunately, didn’t show anything sinister.

-The claim was submitted to the Defendant, however, no response was received in the initial 15 working day period.
+The injury claim was submitted to the Defendant, however, no response was received in the initial 15 working day period.
 The Defendant was therefore allowed the full three-month investigation period from their date of acknowledgement to provide their views on liability.

-Our cycling accident solicitors responded with an offer of 80/20 split in our client’s favour, taking into account the fact he was not wearing reflective clothing or helmet, but given that street lights and the car’s headlights were visible, he was there to be seen.
-Our Personal Injury team then began approaching experts to see if they were able to assist us in preparing the medical report.
+Our cycling accident solicitors responded with an offer of 80/20 split in our client’s favour.
+This accounted for the fact he was not wearing reflective clothing or helmet, but as street lights and the car’s headlights were visible, he was there to be seen.
+Our solicitors then began approaching experts to see if they were able to assist us in preparing the medical report.